PaulinaJohn/Helping_to_Prevent_Employee_Turnover/Turnover_Report.md

 #### Dealing with Outliers

-Here, I used a box plot to check the distribution of all columns with numeric values.
-The box plot will also reveal if there are outliers.
+Here, I used boxplots to check the distribution of all columns with numeric values.
+The boxplots will also reveal columns that have outliers.

 ``` r
 hr_hist <- employee_profile_renamed %>%